polpo/imagescribbler/README.md

 Want to buy one fully assembled or just a bare PCB?
 [JCM-1 has them!](https://jcm-1.com/product/imagescribbler-localsquawk-option-card/)

+For information on how to use this card in an ImageWriter, [Apple's original User Guide for the ImageWriter II/LQ LocalTalk Option is a good reference.](https://archive.org/details/imagewriter-ii-lq-localtalk-option-users-guide)

 ## Differences between the original ImageWriter II/LQ LocalTalk Option and the ImageScibbler LocalSquawk Option

 - Footprint to allow either DIP-8 or DIP-14 sized oscillator